 Flexible Fuel Vehicles

 Flexible fuel vehicles (FFVs) have an internal combustion engine and are capable of operating on gasoline and any blend of gasoline and ethanol up to 83%.
 E85 (or flex fuel) is a gasoline-ethanol blend containing 51% to 83% ethanol, depending on geography and season.
-According to IHS Markit, as of 2017, there were more than 21 million FFVs in the United States.
-Because flex fuel vehicles are factory made and are capable of operating on gasoline and gasoline-ethanol blends, many vehicle owners don't realize their car is an FFV and that they have a choice of fuels to use.
+According to Experian, as of 2021, there were more than 27 million FFVs in the United States.
+Because FFVs are factory made and are capable of operating on gasoline and gasoline-ethanol blends, many vehicle owners don't realize their car is an FFV and that they have a choice of fuels to use.
 Visit Fueleconomy.gov to learn how to identify an FFV or use the Alternative Fuel and Advanced Vehicle Search to find current FFV models.

-For fleets that have to comply with federal acquisition regulations, flexible fuel vehicles are considered alternative fuel vehicles (AFVs) under the Energy Policy Act of 1992.
+For fleets that have to comply with federal acquisition regulations, FFVs are considered alternative fuel vehicles (AFVs) under the Energy Policy Act of 1992.